nemerosa/ontrack/ontrack-delivery/Operations.md

 Details of using Digital Ocean as a Vagrant provided are given in the [vagrant-digitalocean](see https://github.com/smdahlen/vagrant-digitalocean) plug-in documentation.

-* install the Digital Ocean plug-in for Vagrant:
+* install the Digital Ocean plug-in for Vagrant (at least version 0.7.1):

     vagrant plugin install vagrant-digitalocean